Tonetfal/JKPS/README.md

 # JKPS
 JKPS is a simple program that shows keystates, keys per second, total keys and current beats per minute.
-The program is intended to be used in rythm games such as osu!, stepmania etc.
+The program is intended to be used in rhythm games such as osu!, stepmania etc.

 # Preview
 ![](Media/Preview-White-orange.gif)

-It supports up to 10 keys.
-Buttons, fonts, colors, background, animations and other things can be changed in the config.
+It supports up to 10 keyboard keys and 5 mouse buttons.
+Numerical parameters and keys and be changed in-program, but the textures and fonts only in the config.

 # Usage
-Modifications can be done in edit mode, which can be opened/closed by pressing Ctrl + Q.
+To add or remove a keyboard key press Ctrl + "+" or "-".

-If you want to add/remove a key press +/-, but if you want to change a key, click with left mouse button or with the same key, then the key will be selected, and it will change its color, then press the key that will replace the old one.
-These actions look like:
+To change a key click with right mouse button on the button to select it, and then click the required key on the keyboard These actions look like:

 ![](Media/modification-demo.gif)

-When you are done with editing exit from edit mode by pressing Ctrl + Q.

-Other settings can be changed in the JKPS.cfg file, that will be generated in the same directory after you run the program.
-If there is already one, nothing will be generated, but if there is any error, error log will be generated.
+To change how the program looks you have to press Ctrl + A to open graphical menu.

+If you want to use other font or image for anything, then you have to provide it.

-When you change anything in the config you must put one space between colon and the rest of the data.
+If you want to change anything in the config, that is generated in the same directory where the program is, then you must put one space between colon and the rest of the data.
 If this data are some numbers or keys, they must be separated with a comma without any extra space between.
 If it is a path to a texture or font, it must be written without any quotes, and must include the extension, such as png, jpg etc.

 To know what keys and buttons can be written in the config check this [link](https://gist.github.com/JekiTheMonkey/c40b346907ca0e3e8127f4fb0b5af1d5).